timuruski/tamarillo/README.md

 # Tamarillo

 A command line pomodoro/tomato timer.

-Runs a daemon for observing the current tomato.
-Includes a skinny API for populating your command prompt and attaching various notifications to the end of a tomato.
-Also provides storage of past tomatoes for analysis, etc.
+Currently this will just keep track of whether you are in the middle of a tomato or not.
+If you are it will display how much time remains.
+If you complete to the tomato without being interrupted, it will log it as completed for the day.
+If you interrupt the tomato it will prompt you to start a new one.

+Also provides a skinny API for putting tomato status into your shell prompt, including status and time remaining, and number of tomatoes completed for the day.

-Your tomatoes are stored in a flat file in the user directory `~/.tamarillo`.
+Your tomatoes are stored in the `.tamarillo` user directory.

 ## Why Tamarillo?